daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

 Effect: This cypher boosts an ability that inflicts points of damage.
-The ability inflicts additional damage equal to this cypher’s level.
+The ability inflicts additional damage equal to this cypher's level.

 EFFICACY BOOST (MAJOR)